webda2l/symfony-docs/routing.rst

             )
         ;

+.. versionadded:: 7.3

+    The ``DeprecatedAlias`` class for PHP attributes was introduced in Symfony 7.3.

 In this example, every time the ``product_show`` alias is used, a deprecation warning is triggered, advising you to stop using this route and prefer using ``product_details``.